 Frequently Asked Questions

 Answers to common questions about the Lifeline program

-If you qualify (qualifications do vary by state) — please check on the Universal Service Administration Website, and choose an ISP in your area that is participating in the Lifeline program and sign up.
+If you qualify (qualifications do vary by state), check on the Universal Service Administration Website and choose an ISP in your area that is participating in the Lifeline program to sign up.
 To see which internet providers in your area participate in this program, click here.

 The following are examples of internet providers that participate in the Lifeline program:

-$9.25 per month to help pay your internet bill.
+LifeLine will provide $9.25 per month to help with your internet bill.
 You must choose assistance for either phone or internet when you sign up—you can’t receive both.